AlCharl88/tech-blog/README.md

 ## 📝Description

-The Tech Blog is a website for writing and posting technical articles.
-Users are welcome to sign up for a free account so they can publish their own articles as well as commenting and giving opinions on articles written by other authors.
+The Tech Blog is available for users who want to like to write about tech and pubilsh their wrtting for the whole public.
+Users are welcome to sign up and post theirs comments.

 ## Technologies Used